yugabyte/yugabyte-db/docs/content/latest/secure/authentication/ysql-client-authentication.md

 This client authentication is managed in YugabyteDB by the YB-TServer's configuration flag [`--ysql_hba_conf`](../../admin/yb-tserver#ysql-hba-conf), which works similar to the `pg_hb.conf` file in PostgreSQL.
 The settings include records that specify allowed connection types, users, client IP addresses, and the authentication method.

-Before you can managed remote client authentication The default setting for `listen_addresses, YugabyteDB accepts connections only from `localhost`, To allow remote connections, you must add client authentication records to the host-based authentication configuration file (`yb_hba.conf`), located in the YugabyteDB data directory (`yugabyte-data`).
+The default setting for `listen_addresses` in YugabyteDB accepts connections only from `localhost`.
+To allow remote connections, you must add client authentication records to the YB-TServer `==ysql_hba_conf` configuration settings.

 When a connection request is received by YugabyteDB, the following steps occur: